magentabusiness/IoT-Quickstart/Quectel BC68/03_Connect_device_to_ALLIoT.md

     AT+NCONFIG=AUTOCONNECT,FALSE         # Disable Auto connect
     AT+NRB                               # Reboot - wait until finished (10sec)
     AT+NCDP=10.112.28.10,5683            # Set IP-Address of ALLIoT
-    AT+NRB                               # Reboot - wait until finished (10sec)
+    AT+NBAND=8                           # Set Band 8 for T-Mobile Austria - speeds up time to connect AT+NRB                               # Reboot - wait until finished (10sec)
     AT+CFUN=1                            # Enable Radio Module
     AT+CGDCONT=0,"IP","alliot.nbiot.at"  # Set APN